WallStreetMojo

 #1 – Insurance

-• In an insurance mechanism, an individual or a company can purchase an insurance policy from the preferred insurance company and accordingly safeguard itself from the implications of financial risks underlying in the future.
+• In an insurance mechanism, an individual or company can purchase an insurance policy from the preferred insurance company and safeguard itself from the implications of financial risks in the future.

-• The policyholder will need to make timely payments or premiums to ensure that the undertaken insurance policy remains valid and does not fail on account of failure to make timely payments.
+• The policyholder will need to make timely payments or premiums to ensure that the undertaken insurance policy remains valid and does not fail because of failure to make timely payments.

 #2 – Derivatives